John Calvin

 "The text was, 'He hath made everything beautiful in its season;' and he showed how all the orders and distinctions in society came from God; and that it was so appropriate, you know, and beautiful, that some should be high and some low, and that some were born to rule and some to serve, and all that, you know; and he applied it so well to all this ridiculous fuss that is made about slavery, and he proved distinctly that the Bible was on our side, and supported all our institutions so convincingly."
 (Harriet Beecher Stowe, Uncle Tom's Cabin, p.
 75).

 In other words, God delights in hierarchy, and hates democracy and levelling just as much as these people do.
 For a differing viewpoint, see the Mosaic law.
-The Methodist preachers, like John Wesley, Francis Asbury, and the commentator Adam Clarke, were against slavery; Clarke says in his commentary on Isaiah 58:6,
+The Methodist preachers, like John Wesley, Francis Asbury, and the commentator Adam Clarke, were against slavery, just as much as they were against Calvinism.
+Clarke says in his commentary on Isaiah 58:6,

 "Verse 6.
 Let the oppressed go free --— How can any nation pretend to fast or worship God at all, or dare to profess that they believe in the existence of such a Being, while they carry on the slave trade, and traffic in the souls, blood, and bodies, of men!
 O ye most flagitious of knaves, and worst of hypocrites, cast off at once the mask of religion; and deepen not your endless perdition by professing the faith of our Lord Jesus Christ, while ye continue in this traffic!"
 (Adam Clarke Commentary on Isaiah 58:6).

-While Calvinist abolitionist authors are not lacking altogether, they are perhaps under-represented in that literary genre; to this day many Black churches are Arminian, perhaps in historical memory.
+While Calvinist abolitionist authors are not lacking altogether, they are under-represented in that literary genre.
+To this day many Black churches are Arminian as a consequence, perhaps in historical memory of who their friends and enemies were when it counted.
 Is there something wrong with Calvinism?
 When you look at the Muscovite movement, you see a church laboring mightily to transform itself into an ethnic group, placing its bets on reproduction rather than evangelism, which it appears has always been a route by which Calvinism can slip-slide away from evangelicalism.
-There is certainly something wrong with some Calvinists; this man is a respected leader and teacher.
+There is certainly something wrong with some Calvinists; this man is a respected leader and teacher among them.
 Perhaps they reason that an author who contradicts himself cannot be rebutted, but they are mistaken; such an author rebuts himself.

 “You can also ascertain that CN is becoming a real thing because of all those FBI and DOJ bro-bots—you know, fake-account feds in MAGA hats doing things like the antisemitic jag.
 You may not know this, but this is a real sign of having arrived.
 You know the kind of thing I am talking about . . .
 'I Heart Doug Wilson, and Hitler had his good points.'
 The only real thing worth debating is which federal agency it was.
 And on those occasions when it really is an alt-right goober, we should learn to think of those guys as the volunteer militia for the federal agencies, helping them in their mission to discredit all responsible resistance.”
 (Doug Wilson, Blog & Mablog, 'Live Not by Lies. . .At Least Not Lots of Them,' September 4, 2023).